jzuhone/pyxsim/doc/source/event_lists.rst

 :class:`~pyxsim.event_list.ConvolvedEventList` is a subclass of :class:`~pyxsim.event_list.EventList` which contains data and parameters for convolved events, specifically PI or PHA channels and related data.
-These events have been convolved with an ARF and an RMF using an :class:`~pyxsim.instruments.InstrumentSimulator`.
+These events have been convolved with an ARF and an RMF using an ``InstrumentSimulator``.
 Most of the :class:`~pyxsim.event_list.EventList` methods are still available (with the exception that one is unable to write SIMPUT files from these objects).
 One additional method is provided, :meth:`~pyxsim.event_list.ConvolvedEventList.write_channel_spectrum`, which writes the spectrum binned according to PI or PHA channel to a file which can then by